Time to be honest. We deal with a lot of paperwork.

 You can find the “Monday” sequence spelling (Days of the Week) activity in the Resource Library.
 There is also one for months of the year too.

-Not only does it help me visually (I mean, I can just grab a color and know it’s the correct student), but having these binders readily available helps me with impromptu, and even scheduled, meetings with parents or admin.
+Not only does it help me visually (I mean, I can just grab a color and know it’s the correct student), but having these binders readily available helps me with impromptu and even scheduled meetings with parents or admin.
+One of the easiest IEP organizational tips!

-I wanted to show you a sneak peak inside of my [FREE] Parent Contact Binder too.
+I wanted to show you a sneak peek inside my [FREE] Parent Contact Binder too.

 To create color-coded sections inside of my PCL, I simply laminated pieces of cardstock… which you can laminate construction paper or Astrobrights paper too.